 - Free or inexpensive software useful to students with various disabilities.

-We conduct our research bilingually and are funded by both federal and provincial grants.
+We conduct our research bilingually and are funded by federal grants.
 Our goal is to provide empirically based information to assist and inform decision making that ensures that new policies and new information and communication technologies reflect the needs and concerns of a variety of stakeholders including:

 - College and university students and recent graduates with a variety of disabilities,